Gravitational Waves from Superradiant Cloud Level Transition: Conclusion and Discussion

 \section{Conclusion and Discussion}

 The detection of GWs opens up a new window to the dark sector of our universe, and have already demonstrated its potential in probing fundamental physics, e.g., see Refs.~\cite{Tsukada:2018mbp, Isi:2018pzk, Palomba:2019vxe,Tsukada:2020lgt,Ng:2020ruv,LIGOScientific:2021rnv, Yuan:2022bem,Sagunski:2017nzb,Huang:2018pbu,Sennett:2019bpc,Zhang:2021mks, Barsanti:2022vvl,Liu:2023spp}.
 In this work, we investigate the possibility of probing ultralight bosons with the GW signals produced in their cloud level transitions.
 By explicitly calculating the cloud level transition GWs, we find that, for clouds that are initially in $\ket{211}$, the hyperfine level transition can lead to quadrupole GW radiation, while fine and Bohr level transitions do not lead to significant GW radiation.
-Focusing on the hyperfine level transition between $\ket{21\pm1}$, we find that the resulting GWs is around $0.1$Hz for stellar mass black hole binaries, and around $10^{-3}$ Hz for intermediate mass black hole binaries.
-We further investigate the detectability of such GWs with GW detectors such as DECIGO, BBO and LISA, and find that BBO could detect such GW signals at rate of 51 events per year if there is a scalar field with mass around $10^{-12}$ eV.
-We also compute the energy density of cloud level transition SGWB, which however cannot be detected by DECIGO, assuming a 3-year observation.
-Our study forecasts the detectability of the cloud level transition GWs, and demonstrates such signals could be detected by a BBO-like detector, providing a potential way of probing ultralight boson with mass around $10^{-12}$eV.
-While ultralight fields can also be probed by the quasi-monochromic GWs emitted by clouds around isolated black holes, observing the cloud level transition GWs can help breaking the degeneracy, distinguishing the clouds from other GW sources.
+Focusing on the hyperfine level transition between $\ket{21\pm1}$, we find that the resulting GWs is around $10^{-3}$ Hz for binaries with intermediate mass black holes, $0.1$Hz for stellar mass black hole binaries, and kilo-Hz for binaries of primordial black holes.
+We further investigate the detectability of such GWs with GW detectors such as BBO and LISA, and find that BBO could detect such GW signals at rate of 0.03 events per year if there is a scalar field with mass around $10^{-12}$ eV.
+We also compute the energy density of cloud level transition SGWB, which however is very low, and cannot be detected by DECIGO, assuming a 3-year observation.
+Our study forecasts the detectability of the cloud level transition GWs, and demonstrates such signals, if detected by a BBO-like detector, could probe ultralight bosons with mass around $10^{-12}$eV.
+While ultralight fields can also be probed by the quasi-monochromatic GWs emitted by clouds around isolated black holes, observing the cloud level transition GWs can help breaking the degeneracy, distinguishing the clouds from other GW sources.

 While in this work we focus on the cloud level transition GWs, it is known that superradiant clouds in binaries also produce other observational signatures.
 In particular, the presence of clouds in binaries can alter the orbital dynamics, e.g., leading to floating and sinking orbits.
 These effects could also be detected by observing GWs produced by the binaries, providing another smoking gun for the existence of the clouds and hence the corresponding ultralight fields.
 It is also demonstrated in Ref.~\cite{Chen:2024ery}, these effects can be probed with multi-band GW observations, even without the direct detections of GWs during the resonant transitions.
 The prospects of probing the superradiant clouds with multi-band GW observations and with combination of all their signatures could be interesting, and are left for future studies.